CyclotronResearchCentre/bidsme/README.md

 source_path = source
 ```

-Outside the definition and storage of global parameters, `InitEP` can be used for loading
+In addition to the definition and storage of global parameters, `InitEP` can be used for loading
 and parsing external files.
 For example, in [Example1](#ex1), the `Appariement.xlsx`
-excel file, containing the list of subjects is parced.
+excel file, containing the list of subjects, is parced.
 The parsed excel file is used later to identify sessions and fill the `participant.tsv` file.

 If `--part-template` option is not used in `coinsort`, then the template